CelalKincross/100-days-of-coding/README.md

 For example, if the daily highs are [50, 55, 53, 52, 60, 65, 63], then the result should be [ 1,  3,  2,  1,  1,  0,  0].
 The last two values are special cases because there are no days in the future predicted to be hotter.

+17. Given a triangle array, return the minimum path sum from top to bottom.
+For each step, you may move to an adjacent number of the row below.
+More formally, if you are on index i on the current row, you may move to either index i or index i + 1 on the next row.
+For example, if given the following input:

+[
+  [2],
+  [3,4],
+  [6,5,7],
+  [4,1,8,3]
+]

+Here, the result is 11 because of the path 2 + 3 + 5 + 1.

+function triangleLowestPath() {
+  /* your code here */
+}

 ## Setup
 All you need is VSCODE.